patrickbwarren/transam-triton/EMULATOR.md

 N = 4E = 0100 1110 <-- 1100011010
 ? = 3F = 0011 1111 <-- 1000000110
 ```
-The timer delay that governs the baud rate is controlled by 0x1402-3
+The timer delay that governs the baud rate is controlled by 0x1402/3
 in user RAM as described in the manual.
 For the fastest print speed
 set these two bytes to 0x01 and 0x00 respectively.

 ### EPROM programmer emulation

+Not yet implemented...

 ### Copying